Grant Writing Materials

 The U.S. Department of Labor projects that between 2008 and 2018, 1.4 million computing jobs will have opened in the U.S. If current university graduation rates continue, only 61% of these jobs could be filled by U.S. computing degree-earners.
 Unfortunately, graduation rates are dropping or stagnating at most universities.
 It is imperative that we have more students studying Computer Science if we are to fill those jobs.
 Computer science teaches students design, logical reasoning, and problem solving - all valuable well beyond the computer science classroom.

-NCWIT has some good resources backing up and expanding on the above paragraph:
+NCWIT and code.org have some good resources backing up and expanding on the above paragraph:

 Which Students will be Impacted by the Grant